Using Super To Buy A House

 Your borrowing power for your home loan will be reduced slightly to allow for the repayments into super.

-This is to comply with the National Consumer Credit Act, which requires that a bank must show that you can repay a mortgage without undue hardship.
+This is to comply with the National Consumer Credit Act 2001, which requires that a bank must show that you can repay a mortgage without undue hardship.

 Is this a SMSF loan?

-No, this is releasing funds from your super fund to use as a deposit to buy a home to live in.
+No, this is using super to buy a house to live in.

 A self-managed super fund loan is where you buy an investment property in your super fund.